-Norman-Mahnomen Public Health is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors or omissions; injuries to employees; or natural disasters for which it carries commercial insurance.
+Norman-Mahnomen Public Health is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors or omissions; injuries to employees; or natural disasters.
 Norman-Mahnomen Public Health has entered into a joint powers agreement with Minnesota counties to form the Minnesota Counties Insurance Trust (MCIT).
 It is a member of both the MCIT Workers' Compensation and Property and Casualty Divisions.
 Norman-Mahnomen Public Health retains risk for the deductible portions of the insurance policies.
 The amounts of these deductibles are considered immaterial to the financial statements.
 There were no significant reductions in insurance from the prior year.
 The amount of settlements did not exceed insurance coverage for the past three fiscal years.

 The Workers' Compensation Division of MCIT is self-sustaining based on the contributions charged, so that total contributions plus compounded earnings on these contributions will equal the amount needed to satisfy claims liabilities and other expenses.
-MCIT participates in the Workers' Compensation Reinsurance Association with coverage at \$400,000 per claim in 2007 and \$410,000 in 2008.
+MCIT participates in the Workers' Compensation Reinsurance Association with coverage at \$410,000 per claim in 2008 and \$430,000 per claim in 2009.
 Should the MCIT Workers' Compensation Division liabilities exceed assets, MCIT may assess Norman-Mahnomen Public Health in a method and amount to be determined by MCIT.